 Your doctor or nurse may recommend that you do a regular skin self-exam.
 If your doctor has taken photos of your skin, comparing your skin to the photos can help you check for changes.

 The best time to do a skin self-exam is after a shower or bath.
 You should check your skin in a well-lighted room using a full-length mirror and a hand-held mirror.
 It’s best to begin by learning where your birthmarks, moles, and blemishes are and what they usually look and feel like.
+It is advisable to have self-skin checks once a month.

 Check for anything new: